modisek/modisek.github.io/content/posts/my-blog-setup.md

 #### Continous deployment using Github actions

-For my deployment i used github actions to build my webiste using hugo and after that deploy the public folder containing static files for the website, this is run everytime i push to the main repository
+For my deployment i used github actions to build my webiste using hugo and after that deploy the public folder containing static files for the website, this is run everytime i push to the main repository.

 ```
 vim .github/workflows/hugo.yml